daizutabi/pheasant/docs/docs/user-guide/embed.md

-# Inspect and Load Codes
+# Embeded objects

-Pheasant can read codes from a file system or Python module.
+Pheasant can embed codes from a file system or Python module.

 ## File system